-These sessions are aimed at A-level Further Maths students and focus on the more demanding pure and applied content of the specification.
+These small group sessions (of up to three students) are aimed at A-level Further Maths students and focus on the more demanding pure and applied content of the specification.
 The sessions have been designed to look specifically at how the various topics might appear in an exam context.
 The sessions will help to prepare students for the final summer exam series.

 At Maths6 students will be placed into groups of up to three students.
 These three students might not necessarily be formed with students from the same school, the same college or the same location.
 Studying in a virtual classroom of up to three allows us to pay a personal interest in the development of each student whilst at the same time allowing all our students to learn from each other.
 Modern technology combined with evidence-based teaching methods means that we can maintain all the advantages of 1-to-1 tuition in addition to the benefits of group dialogue, exploration and learning.

 Our live and engaging tutorial sessions are delivered online.
 To access these you will need internet access and a reliable Wi-Fi signal.
 Ideally you will have a laptop, however the sessions will work on an iPad or tablet.
 Microsoft Teams can be accessed online, however downloading the MS Teams app to your device will give improved performance and reliability.
 Lots of you will already be using MS Teams at college.
 Some of you may feel a little anxiety about having your camera switched on during a tutorial session.
 Please don't let this be an obstacle for you.
 From a teacher's perspective it is better to be able to see the group together but it isn't essential.
 If you would prefer to have your camera switched off during the tutorial sessions then that is absolutely fine.